thibaultlaurens/tech-notes/fundamentals/00-git.md

 ## The Three Trees

+The "three trees" are Git's internal state management system.
+Trees may be a misnomer, as they are not strictly traditional tree data-structures.
+They are, however, node and pointer-based data structures that Git uses to track a timeline of edits.

+### The working directory

+This tree is **in sync with the local filesystem** and is representative of the immediate changes made to the content in files and directories.
+Invoking `git status` shows that Git is aware of the changes to the file.

+### The Staging index

+This tree is tracking **Working Directory changes**, that have been promoted with git add, to be stored in the next commit.
+This tree is a complex internal caching mechanism.
+To inspect the state of the Staging Index tree we must utilize a lesser known Git command `git ls-files` (a debug utility).

+### The Commit history

+The final tree is the Commit History.
+The git commit command adds changes to a **permanent snapshot** that lives in the Commit History.
+This snapshot also includes the state of the Staging Index at the time of commit.

+### Commands

 | Command      | Scope        | Common use cases                                                     |
 | ------------ | ------------ | -------------------------------------------------------------------- |
 | git reset    | Commit-level | Discard commits in a private branch or throw away uncommited changes |